aws-samples/serverless-patterns/eventbridge-scheduler-ssm-cdk-typescript/README.md

 ## How it works

-In this example we deploy an EventBridge scheduler that runs every Sunday at 2:00 AM UTC and runs an association that updates SSM agent on all EC2 instances.
+In this example we deploy an Amazon EventBridge Scheduler that runs every Sunday at 2:00 AM UTC and runs an AWS Systems Manager State Manager association that updates the SSM agent on all EC2 instances.

 ## Testing